syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Sorting.md

 Private Sub DataGrid_SortColumnsChanged(ByVal sender As Object, ByVal e As SortColumnsChangedEventArgs)
     Dim OrderedSource As IEnumerable(Of OrderInfo) = viewModel.Orders

-    For Each sortColumn In Me.DataGrid.View.SortDescriptions
+    For Each sortColumn In Me.dataGrid.View.SortDescriptions
         Dim columnName = sortColumn.PropertyName

         If sortColumn.Direction = ListSortDirection.Ascending Then